Farama-Foundation/PettingZoo/docs/magent.md

 ### Types of Environments

-All environments except Gather are competitive team games where each team must cooperate to defeat the other team.
-Note that reward is allocated entirely individually, so the team coordination, if any, must arise out of emergent behavior.
+All environments, except Gather, are competitive team games where agents in each team must cooperate to defeat the other team.
+Note that reward is allocated entirely individually.

-Gather is a survival game where agents must try to stay alive either by gathering the food or by killing other agents.
+Gather is a competitive free for all game where agents try to stay alive for as long as possible, either by gathering food or killing other agents.

 ### Key Concepts